 Ensure that you are conversant with the Rules of the League and Cup Competitions.
 Ignorance of the Rules is no excuse.
-Every person concerned with running a Team or Club should download and READ a copy of the League Handbook available online.
+Every person concerned with running a Team or Club should download and READ a copy of the League Rules available online.

 Ensure that you give 5 days’ notice (usually Tuesday) of matches by e-mail to your opponents and the referee.
 Always acknowledge receipt of match notification by return e-mail.